Parallel Random Block-Coordinate Forward-Backward Algorithm: A Unified Convergence Analysis: Convergence analysis

-We now provide an additional convergence theorem, including the strongly convex case, which extends \cite[Theorem~1]{LuX15} and \cite[Theorem~3]{Tap18} to an arbitrary (not necessarily uniform) sampling and to the more general stepsize rule \eqref{eq:stepsizerule}.
-The proof is still based on Proposition~\ref{p:20180927a}\ref{p:20180927a_ii}, but will closely follow that of the above cited works, so it will be postponed in Appendix~\ref{sec:appB}.
+We now provide an additional convergence theorem, analyzing the strongly convex case, which extends \cite[Theorem~1]{LuX15} and \cite[Theorem~3]{Tap18} to an arbitrary (not necessarily uniform) sampling and to the more general stepsize rule \eqref{eq:stepsizerule}.
+The proof is still based on Proposition~\ref{p:20180927a}\ref{p:20180927a_ii} and is postponed to Appendix~\ref{sec:appB}.